MCGHealth/mcg.webservice.template.cncf/Readme.md

 Open a browser of your choice and navigate to [http://localhost:5000/swagger](http://localhost:5000/swagger).
 Without writing any code, you should have a working app right out of the gate:

 ![http://localhost:5000/swagger](img/swagger-example.png)

+Happy Coding!

+---

+## Contributing

+Any contributions to help make this template feature-rich is always welcome!
+Follow these instructions - originally provided by [Marc Diethelm](https://github.com/MarcDiethelm), [Contributing.md](https://github.com/MarcDiethelm/contributing/blob/master/README.md):

+### How to make a clean pull request

+Look for a project's contribution instructions.
+If there are any, follow them.

+- Create a personal fork of the project on Github.
+- Clone the fork on your local machine.
+Your remote repo on Github is called `origin`.
+- Add the original repository as a remote called `upstream`.
+- If you created your fork a while ago be sure to pull upstream changes into your local repository.
+- Create a new branch to work on!
+Branch from `develop` if it exists, else from `master`.
+- Implement/fix your feature, comment your code.
+- Follow the code style of the project, including indentation.
+- If the project has tests run them!
+- Write or adapt tests as needed.
+- Add or change the documentation as needed.
+- Squash your commits into a single commit with git's [interactive rebase](https://help.github.com/articles/interactive-rebase).
+Create a new branch if necessary.
+- Push your branch to your fork on Github, the remote `origin`.
+- From your fork open a pull request in the correct branch.
+Target the project's `develop` branch if there is one, else go for `master`!
+- …
+- If the maintainer requests further changes just push them to your branch.
+The PR will be updated automatically.
+- Once the pull request is approved and merged you can pull the changes from `upstream` to your local repo and delete your extra branch(es).

+And last but not least: Always write your commit messages in the present tense.
+Your commit message should describe what the commit, when applied, does to the code – not what you did to the code.